ethereum-optimism/design-docs/protocol/superchainerc20/superc20Redesign.md

     - If bridging functions are implemented on the ERC20, updates to the bridge might require updates to every ERC20.
 This might be easy to do for implementations that use a BeaconProxy structure, but not in other cases.
 - **Easier for integrators:** integrators must deal with a single entrypoint instead of many.
 This would improve their devX considerably.
 - **Improved indexing and monitoring:** only monitoring events and traces coming from a single source would be necessary instead of many.
 Improved monitoring correlates with improved security.
-- **Improved backwards compatibility:** the only modifications required to implement interop for a token are including `remoteToken` and giving mint and burn permissions to the `L2StandardBridge`, which can be implemented before the hardfork.
-This would not be possible with the current design.
+- **Improved backwards compatibility:** to implement interop for an existing token it would not be necessary to upgrade the whole implementation, but only give mint and burn permissions to the `SuperchainERC20Bridge` and somehow be able to deploy to the same address on the other chains.
 - **Homogeneous implementation:** most tokens on other chains do not implement bridging functionalities (except for OFTs and some others), which leads to a fragmented developer experience.

 ### Cons of using the alternative design